-Volunteers serve as informal interpreters in the public spaces of the Academy of Natural Sciences museum to educate guests of all ages about exhibits and natural science topics using hands-on activities.
+Volunteers serve as informal interpreters in the public spaces of the Academy of Natural Sciences of Drexel University, educating guests of all ages about exhibits and natural science topics using hands-on activities.

 Volunteers may take on all or some of the following interpretive assignments, throughout the museum: